Bug report #3295

 - Resolution deleted (

 - Status changed from Closed to Feedback

 Broken windows export

 Working linux export

-#7 Updated by Alister Hood over 10 years ago
+#7 Updated by Alister Hood almost 12 years ago

 Export of PDF results in groups of Images, pixelation if you look at sample (uploading now)

 I can confirm that, although it is different to the original bug.